sagannotcarl/nnpn-static/site/content/about/partner-organizations/_index.md

 related:
 - Partner Organizations
 ---
-* organizations with which NNPN has an artistic partnership
+* denotes organizations with which NNPN has an artistic partnership